+HOMESTEAD TRAIL

+Trail History

-HOMESTEAD TRAIL Trail History The Homestead Trail portion owned by the NRD follows a former Union Pacific Railroad line from 25th and Saltillo Road, in Lincoln, to Cortland; a distance of about 13-miles.
+The Homestead Trail portion owned by the NRD follows a former Union Pacific Railroad line from 25th and Saltillo Road, in Lincoln, to Cortland; a distance of about 13-miles.
 The trail continues through Beatrice to Marysville, Kansas.
 It is attached at the north end to the City of Lincoln's Jamaica North Trail and Wilderness Park.
 Trail Parking is available at Saltillo Road and Roca.
-This trail is shared with equestrian users!
-Homestead is a great trail to get outdoors on.
+This trail is shared with equestrian users, who will find ample room for trailers at the Roca parking lot.
+Homestead is a great excuse to get outdoors.